Chrome

 If

-some metal combination that Ludwig used called Ludalloy.
+or some metal combination that Ludwig used called

 Let's

-question about the Ludwig Supraphonic.
-Is my Supra brass?
+asked question about the Ludwig Supraphonic.
+Is my

-Here is a little chart to answer some general rules
+Supra brass?
+Here is a little chart to answer some

 Brass